theostoican/theostoican.github.io/_posts/2024-05-01-reasoning.md

 # SFT

 Naturally, the first approach entails training a model to reproduce reasoning traces for a specific task token by token.
 This is no different than standard supervised finetuning (SFT) for, say, a classification task.
 The only different is that now the model is trained to learn, token by token, the reasoning trace.
+This works reasonably well on tasks such as arithmetic problems on which an improvement over the final answer is desired.

 # RLHF

-As with Reinforcement Learning with Human Feedback for alignment to human preferences, this approach can also be used for reasoning.
+As with Reinforcement Learning with Human Feedback for alignment to human preferences, one can also use RLHF for reasoning alignment.
+This is an improvement over the approach from above, for empirically RL works better than SFT, when it comes to generalization capabilities.

 # Verifier-based search